caCDE-QA/FHIRShExTest/README.md

         On skip list: 0
         Failed validation: 19
         Invalid RDF: 12
+    (venv) >
     ```

 ## Notes

 The Invalid RDF counts above are due to an [rdflib error](https://github.com/RDFLib/rdflib/issues/646).
 We are awaiting an alternative resolution from the
 rdflib authors -- the solution is targeted for the rdflib 4.2.2 milestone.
+Once this change has been installed, the output should match:

+    Total=511 Successful=492
+    Not a FHIR resource: 57
+        Missing ShEx file: 0
+        On skip list: 0
+        Failed validation: 19
+        Invalid RDF: 0